 In 1990, she enrolled at the University of Edinburgh for her Master of Laws, graduating in 1991.
 In 2009, in recognition of her body of work and contribution to international justice, she was awarded an honorary Doctor of Laws by the University of Edinburgh.

 Julia is married to John Bagunywa Sebutinde and together they are the parents of two daughters.
 She is reported to love music, soccer and swimming.
 She enjoys Indian cuisine and spicy food.
 Justice Sebutinde is the Chancellor of the International Health Sciences University, in Kampala, a position she has held since 2008

-Julia’s Achievements Julia first worked in the Ministry of Justice in the Government of Uganda from 1978 until 1990.
+Julia first worked in the Ministry of Justice in the Government of Uganda from 1978 until 1990.
 After graduating from the University of Edinburgh in 1991, she worked in the Ministry of the Commonwealth in the United Kingdom.
 She later joined the Ministry of Justice in the Republic of Namibia, which had just attained Independence at that time.

 - Corruption in the Uganda People's Defence Force

 In 2005 Justice Julia Sebutinde was appointed, with secondment from the Ugandan government, to the Special Court on Sierra Leone, established by the United Nations.
 She was later appointed the Presiding Judge in Courtroom II, at that time responsible for hearing the case against former Liberian strongman, Charles Taylor.
 In that position she refused to attend a disciplinary hearing against Taylor's lawyer, a behavior which amounts to serious judicial misconduct, but that remained unsanctioned by the Special Court for Sierra Leone.

 In the election, a successful candidate needs an absolute majority of votes both in the United Nations General Assembly and in the United Nations Security Council.
 On the first day of voting, four candidates were elected but the fifth position was not filled.
 When voting adjourned, Abdul Koroma, the incumbent from Sierra Leone, had received 9 votes out of 15 in the Security Council, with 8 votes needed to elect.
 Over in the General Assembly, after five rounds of voting, Julia Sebutinde, the contender, had received 97 votes out of 193, with 97 votes needed to elect.
 When balloting resumed on 13 December 2011, Sebutinde received an absolute majority of votes in both the Security Council and the General Assembly, and thus was declared elected.

 Julia Sebutinde has been a Ugandan judge on the International Court of Justice.
 She also is the current chancellor of Muteesa I Royal University a university owned by Buganda kingdom.
 She is the first African woman to sit on the ICJ.

 2. Butagira, Tabu (15 December 2011).
 "Justice Sebutinde Speaks on New World Court Job".
 Daily Monitor.
 Retrieved 23 July 2014.